Harvester Island Wilderness Workshop

 *Getting there: You would fly into Larsen Bay on the mail plane (R/T $280).
 I would pick you up in the skiff at Larsen Bay for a 25 minute skiff ride to the island.
 Or you could fly straight to the island on a float plane (at about double the cost).

-*Cost: For one person: $500/day, with a minimum of 4 days, maximum of 10, (or as the retreat schedule permits.)
+*Cost: For one person: $500/night, with a minimum of 4 nights, maximum of 8, (or as the retreat schedule permits.)

 Write for more details: